johnfrog76/react-redux/README.md

 #### Testing
 npm run [scriptname]

+> note: only watches modified files.
+Do not expect to modify, see error, and
+> revert to see green.
 <pre>
 "scripts": {
   "test": "jest",
-  "test-watch": "jest --verbose --watch --colors", "test-coverage": "jest --coverage --colors"
+  "test-watch": "jest --verbose --watchAll --colors", "test-coverage": "jest --coverage --colors"
 }
 </pre>